 Performance Outcomes Acceptable Outcomes (1) not impede the operation of the existing lawful land use: and (2) mitigate the potential for any amenity impacts and do not impede the operation of existing lawful land uses.
-Editor's Note - Development design principles may include; (1) locating open space and roadways to increase separation (2) use of dense landscaping as a visual and particulate barrier: (3) reducing residential densities adjacent impacting sites; (4) building design, including air conditioning, and (5) providing barriers to impacting sites.
+Editor's Note - Development design principles may include; (1) locating open space and roadways to increase separation (2) use of dense landscaping as a visual and particulate barrier: (3) reducing residential densities adjacent to impacting sites; (4) building design, including air conditioning; and (5) providing barriers to impacting sites.
 Rear Lots PO8 AO8.1 A boundary realignment involving the creation of Only one rear lot is created behind a full frontage lot. rear lots are limited and are only considered where AO8.2 (1) maintain the character and amenity requirements The rear lot has a width not less than the lot it is outlined in the zone; positioned behind.
 (2) do not result in negative amenity impacts for adioining lots: AO8.3 (3) protect the safety of pedestrians and cyclists by The access to the rear lot is located along a side ensuring that driveway access to the road boundary of the subject site. frontage are designed to maintain visibility to the verge; AO8.4 (4) provide an adequate internal manoeuvring area Minimum widths for access strips and easements are for vehicles for safe entry and exit from the lot in in accordance with Table 9.4.6.3.2 - Minimum Lot forward gear; and Size and Design.
 (5) allow sufficient street frontage for waste collection.
 AO8.5 Vehicles entering the rear lot have sufficient space to manoeuvre and to enter and leave the lot in a forward direction.
 AO8.6 Where in a residential zone, the rear lot is created for a Dwelling house.
-AO8.7 The rear lot has a dedicated building envelope which: (1) achieves setback requirements outlined under the relevant zone code; and (2) is not located in the access strip or easement area.
-Building Envelopes for Constrained Land and Rear Lots PO9 AO9.1 Development ensures that a building envelope is A building envelope is provided on lots where: provided when part of an allotment is constrained or (1) part or all of the lot is affected by a constraint that is when creating a rear lot. not suitable for development (excludes public and community land): or
+AO8.7 The rear lot has a dedicated building envelope which: (1) achieves setback requirements outlined under the relevant zone code: and

+Building Envelopes for Constrained Land and Rear Lots

+Development ensures that a building envelope is provided when part of an allotment is constrained or when creating a rear lot.